damccull/freetimeprogrammer/content/blog/4_DRAFT_setting-up-apache-guacamole-with-docker-stack/index.md

 Now you have a fancy swarm of one docker node.
 You can feel free to add more if you want, but for this purpose it's not needed and may add complexity to your setup.

-<div class="note">Note: Without the correct configuration, running more than one node can cause your containers to auto-balance over to other nodes and be unable to communicate properly with each other, or to auto-scale and cause file or database corruption.
-I'm not providing instructions for all that, so stick with one node unless you know what you're doing.</div>
+<note>Note: Without the correct configuration, running more than one node can cause your containers to auto-balance over to other nodes and be unable to communicate properly with each other, or to auto-scale and cause file or database corruption.
+I'm not providing instructions for all that, so stick with one node unless you know what you're doing.</note>

 # Create the Docker Stack Configuration File
 Next a configuration is needed file to tell docker what to do when starting up the stack.
 Copy the text below and paste it into a text editor of some sort and save it as `~/guacamole/guacamole-stack.yml`.
 From the command line you can type either of these: